I'billin: Israel

 I'billin was captured by the Israeli army during the first phase of Operation Dekel, 8–14 July 1948.
-Most of the Muslim population were expelled and replaced by Christians from neighbouring villages.
+Most of the Muslim population was expelled and replaced by Christians from neighbouring villages.
 The town was regularly searched for people who were not registered in the November 1948 census.
-On 8 January 1949 villagers from I'billin were amongst a group of 128 men, women and children, who were expelled into the West Bank at 'Ara.
+On 8 January 1949 villagers from I'billin were amongst a group of 128 men, women and children, who were expelled to the West Bank at 'Ara.
 The town remained under martial law until 1966.